 There is so much I miss when I am not home: the culture, the Karpathian air, the view of the Aegean Sea, the Greek sun, and definitely my friends and family

 This was disturbing, but we were ambitious.
 We never thought we would remain at that level.
 We had aspirations.
-Although we were at the bottom of the US social ladder, we did not mind, as we drew our social position from that of our village back home.
+Although we were at the bottom of the US social ladder, we did not mind, as we drew our social position from our village back home.

 We mostly did not know how other Americans saw us.
 Coming from a very conservative background, we did not care to follow our surrounding customs.
-We considered them totally unacceptable and liberal for our accepted standards.
+We considered them unacceptable and liberal for our accepted standards.
 Having the support of our compatriots was of utmost importance because it gave courage to everyone to continue and not feel inferior.

 With extremely few exceptions, people would easily lend money to their friends and with old-world word-of-mouth promise, the money was returned in full with just a sincere “Thank you.”
 It was a gentlemen’s agreement with no lawyers involved.
 At that time, the person’s face was the guarantor!
 Each person knew that reneging on a promise would put them in the lowest social position with no chance of ascending from there!
 For the duration of his life and his children’s, he would be reminded of the transgression!
 Such is not the case nowadays, of course!
 We knew what everyone was going through- coming to a foreign country- so we supported each other to the best of our abilities.

 In 1989, I finally had free time that I could use to dive into the world of traditional music by experimenting and learning how to make the lyra.
-I made my first ever lyra completely on my own.
+I made my first ever lyra entirely on my own.
 It had many imperfections, for sure!
 The process was one of trial and error, initially.
 Following that, I read many books, took the advice of many dear friends and created more lyras that year.
-Over the next years, I had the opportunity of experimenting even more by trying different kinds of wood.
-I recorded the sound of each lyra paying attention to the differences in sound that each wood produced.
+Over the following years, I had the opportunity of experimenting even more by trying different kinds of wood.
+I recorded the sound of each lyra, paying attention to the differences in sound that each wood produced.